If you don't have time to read all this page, you can perhaps listen to in French a summary of it :

 - Quite simply, replied the archaeologist, because in this place, as in Vix, in the Côte d'Or, there is certainly not only the urn, but also the chariot of a Celtic princely figure.

-the dismantled wheels placed against a wall of the pit.
+Below, a reconstruction of the tomb where we see the remains of the chariot and the dismantled wheels placed against a wall of the pit.

 The explanation is attractive.
 Unfortunately, as the stele has been moved for the construction of a lean-to, it's not possible to knew its original location.